 A vast majority of companies struggle with making those connections, however, because they’ve removed brand positioning from the C-suite’s domain.
 When positioning is driven by marketing and product development instead of by an organization’s thought leaders, the overall brand message gets lost.
 The conversation between the company and potential customers changes from solving the customer’s problem to selling the company’s product or service.
 Customers feel unappreciated, undervalued and underserved, and market share declines.

 Reclaiming brand positioning as a C-suite executive

-C-suite leaders can answer those questions, reclaim their brands and reposition their companies for growth by following five simple steps:
+Following these five simple steps can help c-suite leaders answer those questions, reclaim their brands, and reposition their companies for growth:

 - Figure out the problem your product or service was created to solve.